Pointcept/Pointcept/README.md

 `PTv2 Mode2` enables AMP and disables _Position Encoding Multiplier_ & _Grouped Linear_.
 During our further research, we found that precise coordinates are not necessary for point cloud understanding (Replacing precise coordinates with grid coordinates doesn't influence the performance.
 Also, SparseUNet is an example).
 As for Grouped Linear, my implementation of Grouped Linear seems to cost more memory than the Linear layer provided by PyTorch.
 Benefiting from the codebase and better parameter tuning, we also relieve the overfitting problem.
 The reproducing performance is even better than the results reported in our paper.

-Example running script is as follows:
+Example running scripts are as follows:

 ```bash
 # ptv2m2: PTv2 mode2, disable PEM & Grouped Linear, GPU memory cost < 24G (recommend)